When I started this blog, I was new, extremely unfamiliar with the wold of blogging, and had limited experience with journalism.

 Experience Isn’t Everything, but it’s a Lot More Than Opinion.

-I have talked about the need to have relevant experience in the past.
 The Blogosphere is ripe with bloggers that have worked in finance for a few years before becoming a blogger.
 Indeed, a few years’ experiences in finance will give a blogger a leg up on the average, untrained individual.

 However, the question remains on what is the quality and quantity of that experience???